mlgig/.github/profile/README.md

 ## Welcome to MLGIG!

-This is the home for open code, data and research publications for MLGIG (Machine Learning Research Group of Dr Georgiana Ifrim).
+This is the home for open code, data and research publications for MLGIG (Machine Learning Research Group of [Dr Georgiana Ifrim](https://people.ucd.ie/georgiana.ifrim)).
 Below is a list of our public repositories organised into Time Series Classification (algorithms, applications) and Time Series Explanation (algorithms, applications).

+## Data Challenges:

+## Time Series Classification:

+## Time Series Explanation:
 <!--

 **Here are some ideas to get you started:**